Our Alumni Community

 Gaia, who earned a degree in Sociology and Anthropology obtained at Richmond the American University in London, London where she lived for years, is a keen observer of lifestyles and trends in various cultural areas such as fashion, society, communications, and music.
 She has recently agreed to become a Visiting Professor at Richmond University.

-Studying at Richmond gave me the opportunity to get an international perspective on international relations.
+“Studying at Richmond gave me the opportunity to get an international perspective on international relations.
 Richmond excels at bringing together people from various backgrounds, forcing them to confront preconceived ideas about each other and about the world in which we live.
 In my first year at Richmond, I had ten different professors from seven different countries and classmates from dozens more.
 Coming from a small town in the mid-western U.S., this experience alone was profound.
-Not to mention living in London.
 Never before in my life had I been surrounded by such diversity.
 Another advantage of Richmond is the access that students have to their professors.
 They develop meaningful connections with the students and offer one-on-one mentorship.
 I can’t stress enough how helpful it was to be able to show up at office hours and talk through complicated issues or to get advice about internships and careers.
 It made all the difference.

 Dounia Saadi Drissi

 “My year at Richmond was very exciting in both the learning and the social aspects.
 The small class size made it easier to make connections, switching from classmates to good friends.
 I had the opportunity to take very interesting courses, held by some of the best faculty members.
 My Richmond experience has granted me the chance to develop skills and competencies such as multitasking, teamwork and rigour.
-At the same time, it has encouraged me to grab each and every opportunity, to do more and be more, a mindset that is incredibly valuable in both the workplace and elsewhere, and I am so grateful for that.
+At the same time, it has encouraged me to grab each and every opportunity, to do more and be more, a mind-set that is incredibly valuable in both the workplace and elsewhere, and I am so grateful for that.”

-Tessy De Nassau
+Tessy de Nassau

 Rami was interested in coming to Richmond because of its diverse culture and his own desire to live and study in London.
-He chose to study a major in marketing because he enjoys the creative processes involved in the development of new ideas.
+He chose to study a major in marketing as he enjoys the creative processes involved in the development of new ideas.
 “For me, Richmond is characterised by the friendly atmosphere of campus life and the diversity of its student body.
 Most importantly, I feel that a key advantage to Richmond’s education and culture is the one-to-one relationships that students develop with their professors.”

 “The quality of teaching at Richmond was exceptional.
 I acquired practical tools that equipped me to further my studies via a post-graduate degree.
 As a Master’s student at the London School of Economics it has prepared me to engage with my work and has equipped me with the skills to cope with the fast paced environment of the LSE.
 The teaching style at Richmond was very interactive.
 Lecturers were very engaging, approachable and helpful and small classroom sizes made it easy to engage with peers and professors.
 The course elements gave me the ability to create and start various initiatives due to the unique make-up of the University.
 My Richmond experience allowed me to explore my interests and I was able to determine where my passion and strengths lie, which completely changed my perspective and career path.”

 “The three years I spent at Richmond were not only invaluable but laid a strong foundation for both my personal development and professional career.
 From an academic standpoint, the quality of teaching and range of courses on offer as well as the diverse inputs from its international students, all contribute to making Richmond superior to many of the top European universities.
 My own experience of Richmond was enriched with the discovery of many cultures and people from backgrounds so different from my own, as well as helping me to develop a confidence in expressing my own opinions”.

-Jade is currently a Senior Analyst at Merrill Lynch in San Francisco.
-He received his BA in International Relations from Richmond in 2012 and went on to become a consultant specializing in sourcing and evaluating private investments in the MENA region.
-From there, he moved to San Francisco to join Merrill Lynch in their investment advisory division.
-He was promoted in 2014 to Senior Analyst within the Private Banking and Investment Group and is currently portfolio manager of a long/short equity strategy and a member of his team’s Investment Committee.
-Jade is a charter member of the Beta Psi chapter of Alpha Phi Alpha Fraternity Inc. and is a CFA Level 3 candidate.
-He was born in Casablanca, Morocco and enjoys basketball, rock climbing and travel.
+Jade took off his career as consultant, specializing in sourcing and evaluating private investments in the MENA region.
+He moved to San Francisco to join Merrill Lynch in their investment advisory division.
+He was promoted in 2014 to Senior Analyst within the Private Banking and Investment Group and managed a portfolio of a long/short equity strategy, being also a member of his team’s Investment Committee.
+As Associate at GCSM (Global Sustainable Capital Management) he develops financial and operating models for equity transactions.